ddewaele/springboot.mqtt.persister/README.md

 # Spring Boot MQTT Persister

+Spring Boot / Integration project that processes messages by

+- listening on an MQTT topic
+- accepting payloads via REST

-Spring Boot / Integration project that listens on an MQTT topic, processes incoming messages (sensor payloads), logs them and persists them into a DB.
+logs them and persists them into a DB.

 Exposes a REST API to query the sensor payloads.

 ## Dependencies